Kolmogorov-Hinze scales in turbulent superfluids

-Finally, we discuss the possible experimental realization of the present result.
-A box potential will be suitable to avoid complexity arising from the inhomogeneous $|\psi_1|^2 + |\psi_2|^2$ distribution in a harmonic potential.
-The stirring potential can be produced by a far-off-resonant laser beam.
+Finally, we discuss the possible experimental realization of the present results.
+A box potential would be suitable to avoid complexity arising from the inhomogeneous $|\psi_1|^2 + |\psi_2|^2$ distribution in a harmonic potential.
+The stirring potential can be produced by a far-off-resonance laser beam.
 Shaking of an optical box can also be used to generate the turbulent state~\cite{Navon}.
-The typical size of the domains can be inferred from the imaging data, where the slice imaging of a three-dimensional distribution may be required~\cite{Andrews}.
-It is difficult to measure the energy input rate directly; therefore, the support of numerical simulation is necessary, which provides the relation between the motion of the potential and the energy input rate, as in the inset in Fig.~\ref{f:hinze}(a).
+The typical size of the domains can be inferred from the imaging data, where slice imaging of a three-dimensional distribution may be required~\cite{Andrews}.
+It is difficult to measure the energy input rate directly; therefore, the support of numerical simulation is necessary, which provides the relation between the motion of the potential and the energy input rate, as in the inset in Fig.~\ref{f:arrest}(c).
 The interaction $g_{12}$ can be varied using the Feshbach resonance technique.

 In conclusion, we have investigated the KH scale of domain sizes in immiscible two-component superfluids in a fully-developed turbulent state.
-We predict that two regions of the KH scale exist with different power laws, which reflect the quantum property of the system.
-Numerical simulations of the coupled GP equations were performed, and the typical domain size $D$ was confirmed to obey the power laws with respect to the energy input rate $\epsilon$.
-We found the universal function of the rescaled quantities $D / W$ and $W^4 \epsilon$, which connects the two regions of the quantum and classical KH scales.
-A possible extension of this study is a three-component system, in which the third component can change the interface tension of the other two components, resulting in emulsification.
+We predict that two regions of the KH scale exist with different power laws, which reflect the quantum properties of the system.
+Numerical simulations of the coupled GP equations were performed, and the typical domain size $\bar D$ was confirmed to obey the power laws with respect to the energy input rate $\bar\epsilon$.
+The power changes from $-2/5$ to $-1/4$ with increasing $\bar\epsilon$, and the crossover between these classical and quantum KH scales is located at the region where $\bar D$ is comparable to the interface thickness $W$.
+A possible extension of this study is a three-component system, in which the third component can change the interface tension of the other two components~\cite{Jimbo}, resulting in emulsification.

-This work was supported by JSPS KAKENHI Grant Number JP20K03804.
+This work was supported by JSPS KAKENHI Grant Numbers JP20K03804 and JP23K03276.